fredericaltorres/DotNetAutoInstaller/Readme.markdown

 # Road map
 - Create entry in start menu
+- Installation of the application in C:\Program Files (x86)
+    Automatically switch to elevated privilege
 - Support NT Service with auto registration on the first execution.

 # License